 Now, ultraviolet Hubble Space Telescope observations of two ancient clusters show that the steady cooling of white dwarfs isn't so steady after all.
 And that's because some of them do, in fact, still burn.

 The globular clusters M3 and M13 are both about 13 billion years old.
-But despite the clusters' similar age and appearance, Jianxing Chen (University of Bologna, Italy) and colleagues find that M13 has extra white dwarfs.
+But despite the clusters' similar age and appearance, Jianxing Chen (University of Bologna, Italy) and colleagues find that M13 has extra bright white dwarfs.
 That abundance, they show, originates in the cluster's relatively larger number of weensy stars, those with less than about half the Sun's mass.
 Even after they collapse, these stars will retain an envelope of hydrogen for later burning — in effect, a security blanket of thermonuclear fusion that keeps them warm over the ages.